 Even if a person does not die of COVID-19, they may have long- term complications including memory loss, fatigue, unexplained breathing difficulties, and damage to the lungs and heart.

 If enough people have immunity, the virus is less likely to spread.
-We need to vaccinate at least 75% of the population to achieve herd immunity and go back to our daily lives, reopen businesses, hug and see loved ones again.
+We need to vaccinate at least 85-90% of the eligible population to achieve herd immunity and go back to our daily lives, keep businesses open, and continue to see and hug our loved ones.

 No, all COVID-19 vaccines are free.